elifesciences/sciencebeam-trainer-delft/README.md

 ### Tag Sub Command

-The `tag` sub command supports multiple output formats:
+The `tag` sub command supports multiple output formats (`--tag-output-path`):

 - `json`: more detailed tagging output
 - `data`: data output with features but label being replaced by predicted label
 - `text`: not really a tag output as it just outputs the input text
 - `xml`: uses predicted labels as XML elements
 - `xml_diff`: same as `xml` but it is showing a diff between expected and predicted results

+The output will be written to the path specified via `--tag-output-path` if present.
+Otherwise it will be written to *stdout*.

 #### XML Output Example